MicrosoftDocs/azure-stack-docs/azure-managed-lustre/amlfs-configure-nsg-zero-trust.md

 | 1000 | *rule-name* | Any | Any | `VirtualNetwork` | `Internet` | Deny | Deny outbound flows to the internet. |
 | 1010 | *rule-name* | Any | Any | Any | Any | Deny | Deny all other outbound flows. |

 The outbound security rules in the Azure portal should look similar to the following screenshot.
-You'll need to adjust the subnet IP address/CIDR range and other settings based on your  deployment:
+You should adjust the subnet IP address/CIDR range and other settings based on your deployment:

 :::image type="content" source="media/nsg-zero-trust/nsg-outbound-security-rules.png" alt-text="Screenshot showing outbound security rules for a network security group in the Azure portal." lightbox="media/nsg-zero-trust/nsg-outbound-security-rules.png":::